Not Chiseled in Stone: Baseball’s Enduring Records and the SABR Era

 (Click image to enlarge.)

 If you think that list is impressive, there’s a lot more to come.
 Internet and Web access, combined with the digitization of source material and Retrosheet’s ground-breaking publication of play-by-play accounts, box scores, and game logs, has greatly accelerated the process of researching and verifying mistakes in the official records.
 Indefatigable SABR members like Trent McCotter and Herm Krabbenhoft are investigating many other apparent discrepancies.
 For the specifics of Krabbenhoft’s current campaign, which affects Lou Gehrig, Hank Greenberg, and the AL single-season RBI record, check out his amazingly scrupulous articles in this BRJ and the previous volume.
+(Note: Links to more of Krabbenhoft's statistical research can be found on his SABR author page.)

 While a high school student, McCotter decided to begin a game-by-game review of Ty Cobb’s career.
 He found mistakes in five or more games in the “Georgia Peach’s” official batting stats in important categories like at-bats, runs, walks, stolen bases, and RBIs, mostly from 1905–1917.
 (Some of these errors compensate for others, and other errors may well be discovered later in Cobb’s career, so the net effects are not known yet.)